carloskaustin/MHC-Datathon-Project/README.md

 The Automated Camera Enforcement (ACE) program is used by the MTA to monitor traffic violations that disrupt bus operations.
 ACE cameras automatically detect vehicles committing violations and issue fines.

-Initial Fine: $50 for a first violation (same amount across all violation types).
+Initial Fine: $50 for a first violation

 Uniform Fines: All violations result in the same penalty, regardless of impact.

 Main Violation Types:

-Bus lane violations – vehicles blocking or driving in bus-only lanes.
+- Bus lane violations – vehicles blocking or driving in bus-only lanes.

-Bus stop violations – vehicles obstructing designated bus stops.
+- Bus stop violations – vehicles obstructing designated bus stops.

-Double parking violations – vehicles blocking traffic by parking illegally alongside another vehicle.
+- Double parking violations – vehicles blocking traffic by parking illegally alongside another vehicle.

 ## ❓ Research Questions